michaelfung/docker-stableperl/sample-app/README.md

 Host folder `/opt/docker-vols/sample-app` map to container's `/app` folder.

-## Networking
+## Networking with bridge to physical LAN

-Create macvlan bridge to the physical LAN subnet at 192.168.0.0/24
+Use macvlan bridge instead of default docker bridge for performance.

-Create docker network vlanbridge:
+Create a macvlan VLAN which is bridged to the physical LAN subnet at 192.168.0.0/24:

 	docker network create \
 	  -d macvlan --macvlan_mode=bridge \
 	  --subnet=192.168.0.0/24 \